SalamanKhan7/Quora-Posts/README.md

 # Quora-Posts
-It is like to Quora-Posts.
+Try to making it similar to Quora-Posts.